nikarouygari/Qlearning_mazesolver/README.md

-trying to scape, which includes defining states actions rewards and goal states. and then to train the agent by applying q learning. this is done by creating a qtable and updating it after each action using the qlearning equation. q table is basically a map for to see what's the best action in a given state. agent then can start to play the maze by using the stimulated annealing algorithm to decide the best move and the qtable as the heuristic. stimulated annealing is used to keep the agent from getting stock in a loop.
+trying to scape, which includes defining states actions rewards and goal states. and then to train the agent by applying q learning. this is done by creating a qtable and updating it after each action using the qlearning equation. q table is basically a map to see what's the best action in a given state. agent then can start to play the maze by using the stimulated annealing algorithm to decide the best move and the qtable as the heuristic. stimulated annealing is used to keep the agent from getting stock in a loop.